lirc572/pyrcbm/README.md

                         angular frequency in radians per second (default is '1') -p PHASE, --phase PHASE
-                        phase, specifies in radians where in its cycle the oscillation is at t=0 (default is '0') --avg AVERAGE         sample average (default is '20')
+                        phase, specifies in radians where in its cycle the oscillation is at t=0 (default is '0') -r, --rampup          ramp up from 1000 to initial value (disabled by default) --avg AVERAGE         sample average (default is '20')
 ```